nucccc/curve_similarities/readme.md

 Frechet and DTW distances require in input two curves, potentially with different lengths.

-`frechet` and `dtw` are designed to receive in input a couple of types satisfying `DistMatCalc` trait, meaning that a pairwise distance matrix can be calculated out of them.
+`frechet` and `dtw` functions are designed to receive in input a couple of types satisfying `DistMatCalc` trait, meaning that a pairwise distance matrix can be calculated out of them.
 At the moment the trait is implemented for:
 - `ndarray::Array1<T>` with `T` being a float
 - `ndarray::Array2<T>` with `T` being a float
 - `Vec<T>` with `T` being a float